Eagle Materials Inc. research snapshot

 $210 to $250 before dividends

-More likely if construction demand stays steady, cement pricing remains firm, wallboard margins normalize, free cash flow covers dividends and modest buybacks, and EXP trades near 15x to 18x normalized EPS.
+More likely if construction demand stays steady, cement pricing remains firm, wallboard margins normalize, expansion projects complete broadly as planned, free cash flow covers dividends, interest expense stays manageable, and EXP trades near 15x to 18x normalized EPS.

 Bearish case